 3. Write anyways.

 This is what separates the real writers from the amateurs.
 Maybe you feel you have nothing to say.
 In most of those cases, it is really just fear and you need to get your thoughts down on paper.
-Have a “inspiration file” filled with prompts and ideas.
-Copy out a chapter or two of a book that you really admire.
+Have an “inspiration file” or Spark File filled with prompts and ideas.
+Copy out a chapter or two of a book that you admire.
 There are a million ways to get the creative ball rolling.